BlakeMScurr/hub/README.md

 * Lexicons - Libraries for DSLs, such as a language AST or VCS.
 Provides facts for queries.
 * Tenets -  Patterns and anti-patterns in your software stack written in CLQL.
 * Flows - pipelines for process augmentation and automation.
-* Bots - agents that integrate with your services and data stores.

 If you are first getting started with CodeLingo please [check out the getting started guide](https://codelingo.io/docs/getting-started).